Philipsburg, Quebec

 Philipsburg is an unincorporated community in Saint-Armand, Quebec, Canada, on Lake Champlain.
 It is recognized as a designated place by Statistics Canada.

+The community was founded by Loyalists from New England and New York, who joined the "Loyalist exodus" to Canada after the British defeat in the American Revolutionary War.
+Premier of New Brunswick, William Pugsley, was a descendant of theirs.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Philipsburg had a population of 292 living in 157 of its 179 total private dwellings, a change of from its 2016 population of 280.
 With a land area of 1.76 km2, it had a population density of in 2021.